 16702590

 10. Magrabi F, Liaw ST, Arachi D, Runciman W, Coiera E, Kidd MR. Identifying patient safety problems associated with information technology in general practice: an analysis of incident reports.
 BMJ Quality & Safety.
 2016;25(11):870-80.
-PMID:

 11. Sittig DF, Singh H. Defining health information technology-related errors: new developments since to err is human.
 Archives of Internal Medicine.
 2011;171(14):1281-4.
 PMID: